Fei-X/Beauty_Fresh_Fragrance_Scraping/README.md

 # Beauty_Fresh_Fragrance_Scraping
-Web Scraping of a beauty product website.
+Web Scraping of a beauty product website using python.